 Free Things To Do In Wellington

-57. Climb Mt.
+57. Get Panoramic Views From Mt.
 Victoria.
 Right on the edge of downtown Wellington, take a walk up the hill and you’ll be presented with epic views to help you get your bearings in the city.

 58. Te Papa.
-Te Papa is the huge National Museum and is rated #1 in the list of top things to do in New Zealand on TripAdvisor.
-There are several permanent exhibitions but the most impressive are the temporary exhibitions.
+Te Papa is the huge National Museum and is rated #1 in the list of top things to do in New Zealand.
+There are several permanent exhibitions but the most impressive are the temporary exhibitions which change every year or two.
 The earthquake room is always fun too.

 59. Head to Cape Palliser Lighthouse.
 As we’re seemingly reaching all the extremes, Cape Palliser Lighthouse is the southern tip of the North Island.
 If there’s a southerly wind, maybe skip this.
 The Cook Strait doesn’t like making friends when a southerly is about.

 60. Mmmmm, free chocolate.
 Head to Schoc Chocolates in Greytown where nice people get to sample free chocolate.
 Try the lemongrass or wasabi for something a little different

 61. Visit a LOTR filming location.
 Whether you like Lord of the Rings or not, check out the Putangirua Pinnacles.
 This is home to the scene of Dimholt Road in The Lord of the Rings: The Return of the King.
 There are plenty of LOTR filming locations in Wellington, but this is so different and one of my most recommend places to visit in New Zealand.